jeaye/blog.jeaye.com/_drafts/2017-08-56-clojure-code-quality.md

 Given all of the tickets linked above, I encourage readers to try out these projects on their code bases, issue more tickets, ping maintainers, and contribute some PRs.
-If there's a library that should be on this list, email me!
+If there's a project that should be on this list, email me!